-Advanced Topics in Software Engineering
+Research Topics in Software Engineering

-Aim and Content
+Objectives and Content

 The course covers advanced theoretical and technical issues of software engineering.
-It will focus on some selected topics, such as software requirements, software design, software construction,, software testing and management, software configuration management, software engineering management, software engineering process, software engineering tools and methods, and software quality.
+It will focus on some selected topics, such as software requirements, software design, software construction, software testing and management, software configuration management, software engineering management, software engineering process, software engineering tools and methods, and software quality.
 Each seminar is focused around one major topic.

-- select a sensible set of tools and techniques to start a software project that involves a group of people.
+- can select a sensible set of tools and techniques to start a software project that involves a group of people.

-- work in a software team of a realistic size using partly unfamiliar technology and tools and in using state-of-the-art technologies used in the IT industry today.
+- can work in a software team of a realistic size using partly unfamiliar technology and tools and in using state-of-the-art technologies used in the IT industry today.

 Bachelor's degree in Information Science or equivalent.

-INFO231 or similar.
+INFO231, INFO233 or similar.

 Seminar, assignments and presentations.

-- Oral individual exam (30%).
+- Oral exam, individual (50%).